 The answer?
 This one:

-The reason this is my favorite image from 2013 is this: it has heavily influenced my current move towards minimalism in my work.
+The reason this is my favorite image from 2013 is that it has heavily influenced the use of minimalism in my work.
 While I can’t say if minimalism will be a style I work with long-term, I do find myself looking for opportunities when I’m out shooting these days.

 One more thing I will say about this image: it is a royal pain in the butt to print!
-The tones in the print are, shall we say, delicate, and any flaw in the paper will show up if it happens to fall in the lower 2/3rd’s of the image.
+The tones in the print are, shall we say, delicate, and any flaw in the paper will show up if it happens to fall in the lower 2/3rds of the image.
 For every successful print I make of this image, I usually end up destroying 3 flawed prints.
-The successful prints do look oh so good, though!
+The successful prints do look great, though!